Chargeback StatsA Comprehensive Roundup of the Most Up-to-Date Dispute Data Available

 The Merchant Strikes Back

-This does not mean that merchants are helpless, though.
 There are numerous tools available to help prevent chargebacks and friendly fraud.
 However, there is evidence that merchants are not leveraging these tools to their full potential.
-In some cases, their efforts are actually doing more harm than good.
+For example, chargeback alerts are a go-to solution for many merchants.
+They’re a valuable asset... but should be seen as more of a stop-gap measure.

-Chargebacks911, 2022 Chargeback Field Report
+Chargebacks911, Chargeback Field Report

-Chargebacks911, 2022 Chargeback Field Report
+Chargebacks911, Chargeback Field Report

-Chargebacks911, 2022 Chargeback Field Report
+Chargebacks911, Chargeback Field Report

-Chargebacks911, 2022 Chargeback Field Report
+Chargebacks911, Chargeback Field Report

 The Ideal Chargeback Stat: Zero

-Ideally, the best chargeback statistic merchants could hope for is zero…as in zero chargebacks.
+Ideally, the best chargeback statistic merchants could hope for is zero… as in zero chargebacks.

 That may never be achievable, as there’s no way to guarantee against the occasional oversight or misstep.
 However, adopting the right chargeback management strategy has been proven to dramatically lower chargeback issuances and boost chargeback success rates.